NetAngels/django-webodt/doc/quickstart.rst

 .. image:: _static/abiword.png

-Now webodt is ready to work.
-Steps below demonstrate how to use webodt to create a pdf from this template.
+Now Webodt is ready to work.
+Steps below demonstrate how to use Webodt to create a pdf from this template.

 Let's first create a fully fledged .odt document from the template.
 We replace